Boston Brahmin

-The Boston Brahmins are members of Boston's historic upper class.
-From the late 19th century through the mid-20th century, they were often associated with a cultivated New England accent, Harvard University, Anglicanism, and traditional British-American customs and clothing.
+The Boston Brahmins or New England Brahmin are members of Boston's historic upper class.
+From the late 19th century through the mid-20th century, they were often associated with a cultivated New England accent, Harvard University, Congregationalism and Unitarianism and to a lesser extent Episcopalianism, and traditional British-American customs and clothing.
 Descendants of the earliest English colonists are typically considered to be the most representative of the Boston Brahmins.
 They are considered White Anglo-Saxon Protestants (WASPs).